AMIR34A/AMIR34A/README.md

 **My neme is Amirreza** <br/>
 I'm a student C# programmer, and I enjoy it<br/>
-There are always new things, so enjoy them :)
+There are always new things, so I'm a noob:)

  ### Status